geoedf/EarthCube2021/README.md

 for planning and executing GeoEDF workflows on diverse compute resources (local machine, Condor pool, or HPC system).

 This demo is self-contained and will illustrate the intuitive workflow YAML syntax, and the use of the GeoEDF workflow engine to execute these workflows.
-Specifically, this demo includes the following two Jupyter notebooks:
+Specifically, this demo includes the following two Jupyter notebooks in the _geoedf_ folder:

 1. A notebook demonstrating a hydrologic data preparation workflow that utilizes pre-existing data connectors and processors to acquire MODIS data from a NASA DAAC and aggregate it across each of the polygons in a given watershed shapefile.
 2. A notebook demonstrating how a new Shapefile2GeoJSON processor can be built and subsequently used in a new workflow that post-processes the resulting shapefile from step 1 to make it easier to visualize using map libraries like Folium.